Moulvibazar District: Etymology

-The name of the district, Moulvibazar is named after its headquarter, Moulvibazar.
-The word is derived from two words, moulvi and bazar, meaning 'Market of the Moulvi'.
+The district, Moulvibazar is named after the town which serves as its headquarter.
+The word is derived from two words, Moulvi and bazar, meaning 'Market of the Moulvi'.
 'Moulvi' is an Islamic honorific title and 'bazar' is the Bengali word for market or township.
 Moulvibazar is named after Moulvi Syed Qudratullah, a local judge and a descendant of Shah Mustafa, an Islamic preacher active during the advent of Islam in the region.
-It is believed that the name was coined in the 1771 when Syed Qudratullah established a small bazaar on his zamindari land and local people named it as Moulvibazar.
+It is believed that the name was coined in the 1771 when Syed Qudratullah established a small bazar on his zamindari land and local people named it as Moulvibazar.
 This market was established at riverside of the present Poschim Bazar (West Market), which gradually expanded over the time.

 History

-Copper plates has been found from 930 AD in Paschimbagh, Tengubazar Mandir, Rajnagar and one of Raja Marundanath from the 11th century in Kalapur, Srimangal.
+Copper plates have been found from 930 AD in Paschimbagh, Tengubazar Mandir, Rajnagar and one of Raja Marundanath from the 11th century in Kalapur, Srimangal.
 The district was also part of the ancient Kamarupa kingdom.
 It is suggested that the area was inhabited by Buddhists and Hindus as evidence from inscriptions suggests there was an ancient university in Panchgaon, Rajnagar.
 The terrain was headquarters of the ancient Ita Kingdom founded by Raja Bhanu Narayan and its capital was in the villages of Bhumiura and Eolatoli.
 Other regions included Chandrapur or Chandrarajya which is modern-day Moulvibazar Sadar.

 After the Conquest of Sylhet in 1303, many disciples of Shah Jalal scattered across the Sylhet region and the rest of Bengal.
 Shah Mustafa of Baghdad, a descendant of Abdul Qadir Gilani, migrated to Chandrapur ruled by Raja Chandra Singh where he lived on top of a small hill with his son Syed Ismail and would preach to the local people.
 Mustafa would eventually succeed Singh as the ruler of Chandrapur after marrying the Raja's daughter.
 Other Sufi disciples and saints who preached in Moulvibazar included Shah Kala, Haji Rasul, Shah Dorong, Helimuddin Nurnali, Hamid Faruqi, Syed Nasrullah, Syed Yasin, Syed Ismail, Nur Ali Shah, Shah Wali Muhammad, Sheikh Shihabuddin, Sabur Shah, Shah Helal and Shah Kamaluddin.

 The final raja of the Ita Kingdom, Raja Subid Narayan lost a battle in 1610 in which the region became under the rule of Khwaja Usman, a fierce opponent of the Mughal Empire.
 He then established his new capital in Uhar, Kamalganj and managed to gain control of South Sylhet.
 However, this rule was short-lived after Mughal General Islam Khan I's attack in 1612.
 An important battle between the Mughal Empire and the Baro-Bhuyans was held in Pathan Ushar, Kamalganj.
 This led to the death of Afghan leader Khwaja Usman.

 The Panchgaon Factory in Rajnagar Upazila produced cannons for the Mughal Empire.
 The famous Jahan Kosha Cannon, built by Janardan Karmakar remains in display in Dhaka.